-Doris Chang, PhD
+Doris F. Chang, PhD

 Co-Investigator, New York State Psychiatric Institute’s Center for Excellence in Cultural Competence

 Please click here to read Dr. Chang’s CV.